TotalImage/TotalImage/Docs/status.md

 | Apricot 315k/720k | ✔ Yes | ❌ No | ❌ No |
 | Hard disks with 512-byte sectors | ✔ Yes | ❌ No | ❌ No |

-These disk formats are only supported when formatted with FAT12 or FAT16 and contained in a supported container (see above).
+These disk formats are only supported when formatted with a supported file system (depends on media type) and contained in a supported container.

 Acorn 800k Create functionality currently incorrectly writes a broken bootsector.